ptoner/freedom-for-data/README.md

     * **record-service.js** - This javascript class is responsible for communicating with the RecordService.sol smart contract.

-    * **ipfs-service.js** - This javascript class is responsible for communicating with IPFs.
+    * **ipfs-service.js** - This javascript class is responsible for communicating with IPFS.

 * **/test** - Unit tests for record-service.js, ipfs-service.js, and integration tests using data-access-service.js